 Activity Evidence that supports this approach Challenge number(s) addressed Continue to develop whole class teaching A high quality curriculum is delivered to all pupils.
 Phonics teaching is further developed through whole staff RWinc training and support from a development advisor during the year High quality class teaching is a prioritised throughout the school.
 Evidence indicated that high quality teaching is the most powerful way of improving pupil attainment especially for disadvantaged pupils.
-Research focus of Literacy: https://education-evidence/guidance-reports/literacy-ks-1 1
+Research focus of Literacy : https://educationendowmentfoundation.o rg.uk/education-evidence/guidance- reports/literacy-ks-1 Our chosen approach for the teaching of phonics continues to be Read Write Inc. 1